purpleidea/mgmt/docs/resources.md

 The force property is required if we want the file resource to be able to change a file into a directory or vice-versa.
 If such a change is needed, but the force property is not set to `true`, then this file resource will error.

+## Group

+The group resource manages the system groups from `/etc/group`.

 ## Hostname